By: Heather Wright, FNP-C., Red Mountain Clinical Assistant Director

 I am here to tell you that you can change your family legacy, too.
 The work throughout your journey won’t always be easy, but it will definitely be worth it when you see the positive changes in yourself and your loved ones.

 Here are some important things that I found helpful for succeeding in changing my legacy:

 TIP #1: Take one day at a time

-Weight loss can be a very touchy subject.
+Weight loss can be a very touchy subject because of the emotions associated with it.
 I tried many diets over the years: Weight Watchers, Keto, and any other fad diet that seemed easy enough to produce my desired results.
 I would lose weight, but always gained it back over time.

-In the past, if I slipped up one meal it would turn in to an entire day and sometimes the week of poor eating.
-The mindset that I was missing was that I could always choose to get back on track.
-I didn’t eat perfect every day.
-I had slip ups at times; they happen – but I started to work through these issues and before I knew it, I had completed 4 weeks on the program and was 22 pounds lighter.
+In the past, if I slipped up one meal, it would turn into an entire day–and sometimes the week– of poor eating.
+In my mind, the important thing I didn’t realize was that I could always choose to get back on track.
+I didn’t eat perfectly every day.
+I had slip ups at times; they happen – but I started to work through these issues and before I knew it, I had completed 4 weeks on the RM3® program and was 22 pounds lighter.